 The California condor is the largest wild bird in all of North America.
 Their population plummeted during the 20th century due to habitat destruction, poaching, and lead poisoning from bullets in the dead animals they eat.
-People would shoot animals, leave them for dead, the condors would eat the dead animals, and get lead poisoning.
+People would shoot animals, leave them for dead, the condors would eat the carrion (dead animals), and get lead poisoning.
 This would lead to death, high mortality at birth, and sterility.
 Habitat destruction, due to agriculture and development, as well as people shooting and trapping them… their numbers dropped to near extinction.

 First the Stats…